protoloft/klipper_z_calibration/README.md

 My experiences about probing speeds: for the `second_homing_speed` on Z endstop, I use 2 mm/s and for the probe, I use 2-5 mm/s.
 Reducing the acceleration for probing may be good too.

-> **Note:** ~~With the recent Klipper version I recognized, that the switch is not clicking
-> anymore while probing.
-May be, it is because of the fixed bug regarding the clock speed
-> divider and the mcu is reacting faster now?
-Or there were any other changes in the
-> probing routine, which I missed.
-And this is a change in the whole system, which direcly
-> influences this switch offset.
-As a consequence, I had to increase the switch offset...~~
-> My SSG-5H switch got damaged somehow and the repeatability got more and more worse too.
-> I'm not sure if this was my fault or if the switch is not the best choice..

 ## How to use it